Banner: Detail from Lloyds of London by Richard Coward

 What makes a good project?

 Given the strong competition for grants, it is in your interest to come up with an ambitious project that is a good fit for what the Foundation can fund, and then to describe it clearly and well in your application.
+When describing your project do so in ways that somebody who is not a practising photographer will understand, as not all the Trustees have the technical knowledge.

 A poorly defined project is likely to be rejected, so do work out the detail of what you will do, how you will do it and how it meets our requirements before applying, then tell us this when you describe your project in the application.